 Do you ever get tired of constantly clicking the blend mode drop down to try different blending modes?
 Here’s a tip that will make it easy to see what all the blending modes look like on your layer.
 Choose the move tool.
 Hold down shift and the plus key to cycle through all the blending modes one at a time.
 Choose Shift and the minus key to cycle backwards.
 (If a brush or gradient tool is selected the same shortcuts will cycle through the paint blending modes)

-To use a Layer Blending mode, you need to have a document with at least two layers present.
-At the top of the Layers palette, you’ll see an option that says Normal.
+To use a Layer Blending mode, you will need to have a document with at least two layers present, so the layers can react with each other.
+At the top of the Layers palette, see an option that says Normal.
 Click the drop-down menu to see all the available modes.
-Select one of the modes to see the result in your document window.
+Select one of the modes and see the result in your document window.

-I’m going to let you jump right into some practical uses of blending modes.
-If you would like to see a list of all the modes and an explanation and example of each, go to the end of this tutorial, it’s all here!
+Let’s jump right into some practical uses of blending modes.
+To see a list of all the modes and an explanation and example of each, go to the end of this tutorial, it’s all here!

-The ways to use the different blending modes are limited only by your imagination and creativity.
-There are a few techniques presented on these pages that make use of some of the blending modes.
+The ways to use the different Photoshop blending modes are limited only by your imagination and creativity.
+There are a few techniques I’ll share with you that make use of some of the blending modes.
 The real key?
 Experiment.
-The more you experiment and become comfortable with the different Blending modes, the better your images will look.
+The more you experiment and become comfortable with the different Blend modes in Photoshop, the better your images will look.

 The dissolve blending mode is great for special effects.
 The dissolve especially lends itself to particle effects such as star fields and flying sparks.
 By adjusting the opacity you can control how the dissolve displays.
 Another way to control the dissolve pixels is to use blur filters.
 The spots will appear wherever there is a soft or semi transparent edge.
 In this case, transparency and blurs were used to get the chalk effect.

 1. In this example, there is a canned page in top of an image.
 Just the text should be showing through and the white needs to be removed.
 You could reach for the masking tools such as the magic wand or color range.
-This is completely unneeded.
+Blend modes make this task so easy because it’s a single click.

 2. Change the blending mode to multiply.
-The white is now hidden and the black text reads perfectly.
+White is now hidden and the black text reads perfectly.

-1. This means then, if you have the opposite of a previous example; white text reversed out onto a black background you have a strategy.
+1. This means you have a strategy if you have the opposite of a previous example with white text reversed out onto a black background, because you can use other blend modes.

 2. Change the blending mode to Screen and all the black disappears leaving the white text against the background image.